Raffi Adlan, Founder

 I once told a bully, you mess with my friend, you mess with me!
 Alzheimer’s is pushing around my dear friend’s mother and the hell if I’m gonna stand by and do nothing!
 The disease is losing the race for society’s attention.
 Cancer, AIDS, Africa; as noble as those are, they’re the cool kids on the block.
 Utilizing comedy and starfucking, we’re gonna trick the world into making the fight against Alzheimer’s a priority!

-I teamed up with my friends to start Hilarity for Charity four years ago.
+I teamed up with my friends to start Hilarity for Charity in 2012.
 Why?
 Because Alzheimer’s sucks.
 Because Alzheimer’s is scary.
 Because there is no cure or prevention.
 The number of people living with Alzheimer’s keeps increasing, which means the number of people caring for those people living with Alzheimer’s is increasing even more.

 Since starting Hilarity for Charity a lot has changed for me…I became a mom to the amazing Stella “Danger” Cohl.
 And while Alzheimer’s still terrifies me, I now fight to Kick Alz in the Ballz so that my daughter will never have to!